botflo4/hellowebapp-code/README.md

 The code in this repository is licensed under the terms of the MIT license.
 This does not apply to the content in the Hello Web App book, which is copyrighted. :)

+Just making a change here so I can push to test on CodeShip...